freeCodeCamp/freeCodeCamp/docs/how-to-setup-wsl.md

    > [!NOTE]
    >
    > While you may use other non-debian based distros, they all come with their own gotchas and are beyond the scope of this guide.
+Note distros come with their own aesthetics and functionality, so find something that best suits your style and needs.

 2. Update the dependencies for the OS